rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 represents.
-Differentiable variables' types are required to conform to `Differentiable` because the synthesized implementation needs to access each differentiable variable's type's `TangentVector` associated type and invoke each differentiable variable's implementation of `move(along:)` and `zeroTangentVectorInitializer`.
+Differentiable variables' types are required to conform to `Differentiable` because the synthesized implementation needs to access each differentiable variable's type's `TangentVector` associated type and invoke each differentiable variable's implementation of `move(along:)`.
 Because the synthesized implementation needs to invoke `move(along:)` on each differentiable variable, the differentiable variables must have a `move(along:)` which satisfies the protocol requirement and can be invoked on the property.
 That is, the property must be either a variable (`var`) or a constant (`let`) with a non-`mutating` implementation of the `move(along:)` protocol requirement.

 The synthesized `TangentVector` has the same effective access level as the original type declaration.
 Properties in the synthesized `TangentVector` have